collectors and filters logo

 Typical system: Downdraft table with spark-resistant media for grinding; fume-rated filtration for welding; combination units available for mixed applications; connected to centralized collector or self-contained with integral blower

-Extraction Arms
+Stationary Extraction Arms

 Best for: Fixed welding stations, bench welding, TIG and MIG stations requiring flexible positioning.
-Extraction arms are articulating hoods mounted at the workstation that position the capture point close to the arc which is the most effective location for welding fume capture.
+Extraction arms are articulating hoods mounted at the workstation that position the capture point close to the arc which is the most effective location for welding fume extraction.
 Properly positioned, an extraction arm at 8 to 12 inches from the arc can achieve adequate capture at significantly lower CFM than a remote hood.
 Improperly positioned, too far from the arc, or on the wrong side of the welder’s body relative to the fume plume.
 An extraction arm provides false confidence without genuine protection.

 Arm positioning training for operators is as important as the arm specification itself.
 An arm consistently positioned correctly by a trained welder outperforms an oversized hood operated without attention to plume direction.